dabigatran

 How should I take dabigatran?

-Take this medicine with a full glass of water.
-You may take dabigatran with or without food.
+Take dabigatran capsule with a full glass of water.
+You may take this capsule with or without food.

-Because dabigatran keeps your blood from coagulating (clotting) to prevent unwanted blood clots, this medicine can also make it easier for you to bleed, even from a minor injury such as a fall or a bump on the head.
-Contact your doctor or seek emergency medical attention if you fall or hit your head, or have any bleeding that will not stop.
+This medicine can also make it easier for you to bleed, even from a minor injury such as a fall or a bump on the head.
+Tell your doctor or seek emergency medical attention if you fall or hit your head, or have any bleeding that will not stop.

-Your kidney function may need to be checked before and during treatment with dabigatran.
+Your kidney function may need to be checked often.

-Do not stop taking dabigatran without your doctor's advice.
-Stopping the medication can increase your risk of stroke.
+Your doctor will determine how long you should take dabigatran.
+Do not change your dose or stop taking this medication without your doctor's advice.
+Stopping suddenly can increase your risk of blood clots or stroke.

-If you have received more than a 30-day supply of this medication, do not open more than one bottle at a time.
-Open a new bottle only after all the capsules in the old bottle are gone.
+Do not open more than one bottle of dabigatran capsules at a time.
+Only open a new bottle after all the capsules in the previous bottle are gone.

-Throw away any unused capsules if it has been longer than 4 months since you first opened the bottle.
-Capsules stored in a blister pack should be thrown away after the expiration date on the label has passed.
+Throw away any unused dabigatran capsules if it has been longer than 4 months since you first opened the bottle.

 What happens if I miss a dose?

-Take the medicine as soon as you can, but skip the missed dose if you are more than 6 hours late for the dose.
-Do not take two doses at one time.
+Take the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 6 hours.
+Do not use two doses at one time.

 What happens if I overdose?